4DGenome/bioinfo_course/session02/README.md

 ## Grouping

 Sometimes we want the results stratified.
-If we would like to know the proportion of genes going up for each chromosome, we could repeat last code batch changing the value of the chromosome, but it is more efficient (and more lazy) to do it all together.
+If we would like to know the proportion of genes going up for each chromosome, we could repeat last code batch changing the value of the chromosome, but it is more efficient (and more lazier) to do it all together.

 ```R
 group_by(difexp, chr) %>%